 If you have the ability to go kayaking on a routine basis, meaning once to several times a week, then you are looking at one of the highest burning calorie workouts available to you.

 Kayaking can burn 500 or more calories in half an hour to an hour session.
-This blows things like traditional swimming and water aerobics out of the water as a high calorie burn fitness routine.
+This blows things like traditional swimming and water aerobics out of the water as a high-calorie burn fitness routine.

-If you need a high calorie burn because you can only be out of the house or working out a few times a week and you need to maximize that time.
+If you need a high-calorie burn because you can only be out of the house or working out a few times a week and you need to maximize that time.
 Then this is an ideal option to consider.

-If you are looking for a fitness routine that not only works out your body and gives you a high calorie burn for weight loss, but also helps with stress then kayaking may be it.
+If you are looking for a fitness routine that not only works out your body and gives you a high-calorie burn for weight loss, but also helps with stress then kayaking may be it.
 Kayaking can help work your entire body.

 This means you are working out the tension that stress brings to the body.
 The release of that tension leads to a relaxation effect throughout your body.
-This also release endorphins which can help to naturally calm your body.
+This also releases endorphins which can help to naturally calm your body.